Ocean Reef Marina: 2000s

-In February 2012, the City signed a Memorandum of Understanding with the State Government as it was realised that funding of the project would need joint funding.
+In February 2012, the city signed a Memorandum of Understanding with the State Government as it was realised that funding of the project would need joint funding.

 Previously in September 2011 an environmental and planning approval workshop was held between various state government departments and the city to develop a timeline to achieve the outcomes need to progress the project.
 Therefore, in December 2012 the council approved the request for the city to seek advice from the State for changes to Metropolitan Region Scheme for realignment of the Marmion Marine Park boundary and a Section 48A Environmental Protection Act environmental assessment for the Ocean Reef Marina Development.
 The city would submit the Ocean Reef Marina Metropolitan Region Scheme Amendment Request for changes to use of the rezoning and rationalisation of land around the current harbour and an area of water from the Marmion Marine Park.

-In October 2015, the Council voted in favour that the Minister for Planning of the WA State Government initiate an action for the State Government to assume the role as the lead proponent for the Ocean Reef Marina project.
+In October 2015, the council voted in favour that the Minister for Planning of the WA State Government initiate an action for the State Government to assume the role as the lead proponent for the Ocean Reef Marina project.

 Lands Minister announced in September 2016 the state government would now take control of the project and that Land Corp was expected to deliver a business plan for the marina by the end of 2016.
 This he said would give a clearer outline of the cost of the project.
 The council had approved a Memorandum of Understanding between the City of Joondalup, LandCorp and the State Government for the Ocean Reef Marina Development.

 In the lead-up to the March 2017 Western Australian state election both Labor and Liberals were promising money in future budgets to ensure the Ocean Reef Marina project went ahead.
 The Liberals promised $105 million for marina facilities while the land facilities would be funded by Land Corp and the City of Joondalup.
 The Labor Party promised $40 million.

-In September 2017, Premier Mark McGowan's first State Budget since the March state election, $120 million was committed to the Ocean Reef Marina over the lifetime of the project. $35 million would be used over four years while $5 million would be used to move the Ocean Reef Sea Sports Club and Whitfords Volunteer Sea Rescue facilities.
+In September 2017, Premier Mark McGowan's first state budget, $120 million was committed to the Ocean Reef Marina over the lifetime of the project. $35 million would be used over four years while $5 million would be used to move the Ocean Reef Sea Sports Club and Whitfords Volunteer Sea Rescue facilities.
 Private sector investment was expected to be worth $500 million.

 On 25 February 2019, the Environmental Protection Agency granted permission for the Ocean Reef Marina project to proceed, though strict conditions had to be met such as requirements to minimise the effect of the project on nearby beaches and improve the Marion Marine Park reefs.

 On 8 October 2019 the Reserves (Marmion Marine Park) Bill 2019 passed into law and 143.0667ha of the sea bed and marine waters were excised from the Marmion Marine Park and designated as Lot 500 to allow the expansion of the Ocean Reef Boat Harbour into the Ocean Reef Marina project.